 Should CRA pictures be disallowed to have any associated RADL picture?
 (M0153)

 Should RASL pictures allowed to be associated only with CRA pictures, not any other types of IRAP pictures?
 (M0153)

+Should IDR pictures contain syntax elements for reference picture management?
+(M0388 option 1)

+To specify only one VLC NAL unit type and to have a picture header, and in picture header there is syntax element that specifies the type of the picture (IDR, CRA, STSA, Trail, RADL, RASL)?
+(M0388 option 2)

 To have a cvs_start_flag in the NAL unit header?
 (M0152)

 To specify an external-means provided flag, e.g., named HandleCraAsCvsStartFlag, for CRA pictures?
 (M0152)